dell/csm-docs/content/docs/authorization/_index.md

 | CSI Driver for Dell EMC PowerMax | [csi-powermax](https://github.com/dell/csi-powermax) | v2.0,v2.1 |
 | CSI Driver for Dell EMC PowerScale | [csi-powerscale](https://github.com/dell/csi-powerscale) | v2.0,v2.1 |
 {{</table>}}

+**NOTE:** If the deployed CSI driver has a number of controller pods equal to the number of schedulable nodes in your cluster, CSM for Authorization may not be able to inject properly into the driver's controller pod.
+To resolve this, please refer to our [troubleshooting guide](./troubleshooting) on the topic.

 ## Authorization Components Support Matrix
 CSM for Authorization consists of 2 components - the Authorization sidecar and the Authorization proxy server.
 It is important that the version of the Authorization sidecar image maps to a supported version of the Authorization proxy server.